hsalokor/haskell-rescue/2011-12/04-memory-blues.md

 The `gold` linker is experimental software, and is known not to compile some software correctly (such kernel modules).
 As such, using it is a tradeoff.
-In my case the standard linker just didn't work, so the new Fortunately, it can be quite easily removed by uninstalling the `binutils-gold` package - system will revert back to stock ld.
+In my case the standard linker just didn't work.
+Fortunately, the experimental linker can be quite easily removed by uninstalling the `binutils-gold` package - system will revert back to stock ld.

 Anyway, if you happen to run into this particular problem, try the `binutils-gold`.
 Rumour is that the optimized `ld` might even help with